michaelskyba/hisshi/README.md

 # 必死 (ひっし)
-hisshi: an unsafe shell with a minimal syntax, aiming to sacrifice script readibility at the gain of short-term ergonomics
+hisshi: an unsafe shell with minimal syntax, aiming to sacrifice script readability in exchange for short-term ergonomics

+### Project status
+The shell doesn't exist yet.
+There are 10 lines of code but they don't implement anything.

+Is it in development?
+I don't know.
+Probably not.